Practitioner Marketing Getting Started with Practitioner Content Marketing

 Marketing approaches like growth hacking, relationship marketing, and practitioner marketing are great.
 Understanding their value is easy, but getting started and getting them to fit into existing paradigms can be challenging.
 DevOps practitioner content marketing, in particular, requires a high amount of planning and patience to be successful.

 The best promoter of your product is not you; in fact, it’s people who can spread your message— practitioners.
 People like to buy tools that peers have validated.
 You often do not get to participate in those conversations directly, but practitioner content marketing provides an opportunity for this kind of involvement.

 In practitioner content marketing, you publish practitioner-created content.
-It allows you to build credibility with an unbiased, third-party point of view, extend the reach and value proposition of your blog beyond customers and trial users, and build a base of peer-to-peer conversations.
+It allows you to build credibility with an unbiased, third-party point of view, extend the reach and value proposition of your blog beyond customers and trial users, build a base of peer-to-peer conversations, and strengthen your developer relations.
+It’s also an excellent way to increase your share of voice as well as your share of conversation.

 To get started with practitioner content marketing, you first need the practitioners—in our case, DevOps practitioners.
 This alone can be a huge task.
 You can start by contacting your top users and customers, and finding regular participants in conversations about your product on social media—even if they are users who aren’t necessarily positive.

 Identifying the Best Practitioners for Content Marketing

 Reaching out to the world at large is a good goal but not the best place to start.
 Once you have identified potential practitioners based on DevOps expertise, you need to dig a bit further to discover if they possess the right traits to produce content.
 The best practitioners:

 Want to Contribute Content for Practitioner Marketing